-On Monday this week, the last of the 343 firefighters who died on September 11th was buried.
+On [a] Monday [in September 2003], the last of the 343 firefighters who died on September 11th was buried.
 Because no remains of Michael Ragusa, age 29, of Engine Company 279, were found and identified, his family placed in his coffin a very small vial of his blood, donated years ago to a bone-marrow clinic.
 At the funeral service Michael’s mother Dee read an excerpt from her son’s diary on the occasion of the death of a colleague.
 “It is always sad and tragic when a fellow firefighter dies,” Michael Ragusa wrote, “especially when he is young and had everything to live for.”
 Indeed.
 And what a sobering reminder of how many died and the awful circumstances in which they perished that it took until this week to bury the last one.

 So here is to the clergy, the ministers, rabbis, imams and others, who have done all these burials and sought to help all these grieving families.
 And here is to the families who lost loved ones and had to cope with burials in which sometimes they didn’t even have remains of the one who died.
 And here, too, is to the remarkable ministry of the Emerald Society Pipes and Drums, who played every single service for all 343 firefighters who lost their lives.
 The Society chose not to end any service at which they played with an up-tempo march until the last firefighter was buried.

 On Monday, in Bergen Beach, Brooklyn, the Society therefore played “Garry Owen” and “Atholl Highlander,” for the first time since 9/11 as the last firefighter killed on that day was laid in the earth.
 On the two year anniversary here is to New York, wounded and more sober, but ever hopeful and still marching.

 –First published on this blog September 11, 2003